Class Agent Program

 Class Agent Responsibilities:

-- Lead by example and make a gift to the Annual Fund.
+- Lead by example and make a gift to The Fund for Providence College.

 - Educate alumni on the importance of supporting PC through Annual Fund gifts.